 Predicting which way the market goes is a guess.
 If the rest of the world goes into recession, we are likely to start seeing sovereign debt defaults.
 Interest rates can’t go lower.
 This could set off a global recession which would lead to our stock market going lower.
 However, it is possible that investors around the globe looking to move their capital to a safe haven decide to buy US equities.
 Not because they are a good value, but because of a belief that the global corporations on the NYSE are the safest investment on the planet.
 Even safer than US Treasuries.
 If that happens, the stock market could explode upwards, even as the world slips into recession.

 I need to mention there is a risk that currency wars could lead to shooting wars.
 That would be the most pessimistic case.
 I’m not saying that will happen, but there are numerous parallels between the 1930s and today.

 The second half of the equation is technology.
 It is making our lives richer and safer and doing so at an ever-increasing pace.
 I get lots of pushback about my optimism and frankly, I’m tired of debating it.
 The future is going to be awesome.

-The fact that we are humans have never been able to imagine what that future will be, never stops the fact that we are constantly standing on the shoulders of giants and will continue to do so.
-We are progressing and at an accelerated rate.
+The fact that we are humans and have never been able to imagine what that future will be never stops the fact that we are constantly standing on the shoulders of giants and will continue to do so.
+We are progressing at an accelerated rate.
 That doesn’t mean there won’t be any problems.
 It means I am confident we will solve the problems of today with the technology of tomorrow.
 That is the way it has always been.

 Here are a few of the sources that have provided me with the conviction that technology has and will continue to improve our lives at an even faster pace.